Get ADHD Assessment & Multisensory Learning Support in Belmore.

 Based in Campsie, we are just around the corner from Belfield, Belmore, Ashbury, Canterbury, Croydon Park, Clemton Park, Earlwood, Ashfield and Hurlstone Park.

-Individuals with ADHD are known to be diverse learners, and what may be effective for one person may not necessarily work for another.
-Multisensory learning is crucial for engaging these learners, as it allows our tutors to integrate multiple sensory modalities to enhance skill development and retention.
+Students with ADHD often exhibit diverse learning styles, and what may be successful for one individual may not be as effective for another.
+Multisensory learning plays a vital role in engaging these learners, enabling our tutors to incorporate various sensory modalities to facilitate skill building and improve retention.

 ADHD Learning Support Belmore

-Unfortunately, a diagnosis of a child or adult ADHD alone currently does not satisfy the requirements for a successful NDIS application.
-However, ADHD may be considered as an additional element in formulating NDIS plans for those with a diagnosis such as Autism or Intellectual Delay.
+Unfortunately, having a diagnosis of ADHD alone does not meet the requirements for a successful NDIS application.
+However, ADHD may be considered as an additional factor in developing NDIS plans for individuals who have a diagnosis such as Autism or Intellectual Delay.

 At Neurosensory, our team is dedicated to helping children and adults with ADHD excel academically.
 Whether you are seeking an assessment for a loved one or looking for an MSL tutor to provide support, we are here to offer our assistance.